SirajChokshi/pegboard/README.md

 ## Development

-Pegboard uses [Yarn Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage dependencies.
-To install dependencies, navigate to the root direction and run:
+Pegboard uses [Lerna](https://lerna.js.org/) with [Yarn Workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/) to manage this monorepo and its dependencies.
+To get started, navigate to the root directory and run:

 ```bash
 yarn install